Apprentice agreement & commitment statement

 - What qualification or certificate you will be working towards

-This is a separate document that explains what everyone has to do to make sure your apprenticeship goes to plan.
+Sometimes this is a separate document that explains what everyone has to do to make sure your apprenticeship goes to plan.
 It will outline your responsibilities as well as those of your employer and your training provider.
 It must be signed by all three parties.
-These are the things your commitment statement will cover:
+These are the areas your commitment statement may cover:

 - What your training will consist of and a schedule of when it will happen